-In Tao Te Ching , an ancient Chinese philosopher Lao-tzu wrote , “A great presence is hard to see.
+Tao Te Ching, an ancient Chinese philosopher Lao-tzu, wrote, “A great presence is hard to see.
 A great sound is hard to hear.
 A great figure has no form.”

 I feel connected to his words.
 I have always sensed that there is something precious in nature.
-I have an impression that something very vague and large might exist beyond the small things I can feel.
+I believe that something very vague and large might exist beyond the small things I can feel.
 This is why I started collecting “Shizuka” treasures.

 “Shizuka” transmits itself through the delicate movement of air, the smell of the earth, the faint noises of the environment, and rays of light.
 “Shizuka” sends messages to all five of my senses.

 Capturing light is the essence of photography.
 I am convinced more than ever that photography was created when humans wished to capture light.

 I hope you will enjoy “Shizuka,” the treasures of the forest, through my photographs. “